-Since Windows 8 is designed to fit on any kind of device, especially on portable and touch based ones, the Internet connection is a must when talking about this new OS developed by Microsoft.
+Since Windows can fit on any kind of device, especially on portable and touch-based ones, the Internet connection is a must when talking about this new OS developed by Microsoft.

-Also, in order to have access to Windows Store and for being able to check your emails, to connect with your friends and coworkers trough Skype or social media platforms you must have an internet connection enabled all the time.
+Also, to have access to Microsoft Store and for being able to check your emails, to connect with your friends and coworkers through Skype or social media platforms you must have an internet connection enabled all the time.

-So, when dealing with DNS problems you need to act quickly in order to restore and troubleshoot your internet connections, whether we are talking about your router, WiFi adapter or any other connections that are coming towards your Windows 8 or Windows 8.1 device.
+So, when dealing with DNS problems, you need to act quickly to restore and troubleshoot your Internet connections, whether we are talking about your router, Wi-Fi adapter, or any other.

-This alert is telling you that something isn’t working properly and you can’t connect to internet until all the issues are being fixed.
-We recommend you to download this tool to fix various PC problems, such as file loss, malware and hardware failure.
-It will also optimize your PC for maximum performance.
+This alert is telling you that something isn’t working properly and you can’t connect to the Internet until all the issues are being fixed.

 DNS problems can be serious and they can prevent you from accessing the Internet.
 Speaking of DNS problems, users reported the following issues: